apache/couchdb/src/docs/src/api/server/authn.rst

         }
     }

-Note that you don't need to request :ref:`session <api/auth/session>` to be authenticated by this method if all required HTTP headers are provided.
+Note that you don't need to request a :ref:`session <api/auth/session>` to be authenticated by this method if all required HTTP headers are provided.

 .. _api/auth/jwt: